Veto vs NeMo Guardrails

 NVIDIA ecosystem

 Deep integration with NVIDIA's AI stack: NIM microservices, NeMo framework, and GPU-accelerated inference.
-If you're already in the NVIDIA ecosystem, NeMo Guardrails fits naturally alongside your existing infrastructure.
+If you are already in the NVIDIA ecosystem, NeMo Guardrails fits naturally alongside your existing infrastructure.

 Frequently asked questions

-My agent called an external API it shouldn't have.
+My agent called an external API it should not have.
 Would NeMo have caught that?

-Do I have to learn Colang to get started?
+Do I have to learn Colang to release the first policy?

-We need both conversation safety and action safety.
-Pick one?
+Do we need both conversation safety and action safety?

-NeMo Guardrails keeps conversations safe.
-Veto keeps actions safe.
-Start with the one that matches your risk surface, and add the other when you need it.
+NeMo Guardrails keeps conversations policy-compliant.
+Veto keeps actions authorized.
+Choose the one that matches your risk profile, and add the other when you need it.